moncho264126/PARCO-Computing-2026-264126/README.md

 ```
 matrix/          → Matrices and vectors used in simulations.
-pbs/             → PBS job scripts for submitting simulations to the cluster.
 python/          → Python scripts for processing and visualizing results.
 results/         → Output TXT files from timing simulations.
 results_perf/    → Output TXT files from performance counter simulations.